beakerbrowser/homebase/README.md

 **Notes:**
 1. Not an expert in Docker security or configuration.
-2. if you have Beaker on the same machine, you may want to change the dat port `-p 3282:3282` to something like `-p 9999:3282`.
+2. if you have Beaker on the same machine, you may want to change the hyperdrive port `-p 3282:3282` to something like `-p 9999:3282`.
 3. To debug the running container:
    - Run `docker ps -a` to see the container running status.
    - Run `docker logs homebase` to see the logs.